 We are an emerging pharmaceutical company focused on the clinical development of drug products that are intended to improve the survival and/or quality of life for patients who have a high unmet medical need.
-Within this group of pharmaceutical products, we currently are developing one product for multiple indications (i.e., the use of a drug to treat a particular disease) and will begin developing newly acquired drugs (PCS11T and PCS100) once adequate funding is obtained.
-We continue searching for additional products for our portfolio that meet our criteria.
+Within this group of pharmaceutical products, we currently are developing one product for multiple indications (i.e., the use of a drug to treat a particular disease), will begin developing a newly acquired drug once adequate funding is obtained, and are searching for additional products for our portfolio.

 On October 4, 2017, we acquired all the net assets of Promet Therapeutics, LLC ("Promet) a private Delaware limited liability company, including the rights to the CoNCERT Agreement in exchange for 4,535,121 shares of our common stock.
 Immediately following the transaction, the former equity holders of Promet owned approximately 84% and held approximately 6% of the shares for the benefit of CoNCERT in relation to the CoNCERT contribution of the license to Processa as part of the Section 351 transaction, and our stockholders immediately prior to the transaction owned approximately 10% of our common stock.
 In December 2019, Promet distributed 4,135,396 shares of the common stock it held to its partners.
+In 2019, our common stock was traded on the OTCQB.

 We accounted for the net asset acquisition transaction as a "reverse acquisition" merger under the acquisition method for GAAP, where Promet was considered the accounting acquirer; and for tax purposes, as a tax-free contribution under Internal Revenue Code Section 351.
-Accordingly, Promet's historical results of operations replaced our historical results of operations for all periods prior to the merger.
+Accordingly, Promet's historical results of operations for all periods prior to the merger.
+Unless otherwise stated, all comparisons in this Management's Discussion and Analysis to periods prior to the merger are to the results of Promet for such period on a stand-alone basis.
 Prior to the acquisition, we had nominal net liabilities and operations.
 We were considered a non-operating public shell corporation.

 We have a limited operating history as we were formed on March 29, 2011.
-Since that date, our operations have focused on acquiring the rights to PCS499, PCS11T and PCS100; organizing and staffing our company; business planning; raising capital; establishing our intellectual property portfolio; and conducting clinical trials.
+Since that date, our operations have focused on acquiring the rights to PCS499, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
 We do not have any drug candidates approved for sale and have not yet generated any revenue from drug sales.
-We have funded our operations primarily through the private sale of equity and equity-linked securities to accredited investors.
+We have funded our operations through the private sale of equity and equity-linked securities to accredited investors.
 Since inception, we have incurred operating losses.
-As of March 31, 2020, we had an accumulated deficit of \$11.9 million.
+As of December 31, 2019, we had an accumulated deficit of \$11.0 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will continue to increase in connection with our ongoing activities, as we:

-- continue to invest in the development of PCS499 for the treatment of NL; - manufacture our drug candidate; - begin developing PCS11T and PCS100; - · hire additional research and development and general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - · evaluate opportunities for the development of additional drug candidates; and - incur additional costs associated with operating as a public company.
+- continue to invest in the development of PCS499 for the treatment of NL; - manufacture our drug candidate; - begin developing PCS100; - hire additional research and development and general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - evaluate opportunities for the development of additional drug candidates; and - incur additional costs associated with operating as a public company.